 Time Needed – 10 days should be more than adequate.

-Can be done as a long day-trip from Bangkok or with an overnight stay.
-This ancient city, the 2nd capital of Siam was the largest city in the world in the early 18th century with 1 million residents.
+This can be done as a long day-trip from Bangkok or with an overnight stay.
+Ayutthaya was the second capital of Siam and remarkably it was the largest city in the world in the early 18th century with one million residents.
 It is a shadow of its former self now but the remnants of its heyday are still spread across town and give clues to its former grandeur.

-This chilled out riverside town has becoming a big backpacker destination in recent years.
+This chilled out riverside town has become a big backpacker destination in recent years.
 The bridge over the River Kwai is the main point of an interest and most of the sights relate to the dark history of the so-called Death Railway to Burma during World War II.
-Nature lovers will also find plenty of thrills around the town and there are several interesting historical sites dotted about too with highlights including the Tiger Temple (very popular but has come in for fierce criticism from animal rights groups), Hellfire Pass and Erawan National Park.
+Nature lovers will find plenty of thrills around the town with nearby highlights including the Hellfire Pass and Erawan National Park.
 The controversial tiger temple in Kanchanaburi province has now been shut down.

 Getting to Southern Thailand from Bangkok and Hua Hin